Mulan II

-Mulan II is a 2004 American direct-to-video animated musical adventure film produced by the Japanese office of Disneytoon Studios.
-It is directed by Darrell Rooney and Lynne Southerland.
-It is a sequel to the 1998 theatrically-released Disney animated film Mulan, featuring songs by Jeanine Tesori and Alexa Junge.
-Much of the cast from the first film returned, excluding Eddie Murphy (Mushu), Miriam Margolyes (The Matchmaker), James Hong (Chi-Fu), Chris Sanders (Little Brother), and Matthew Wilder (Ling's singing voice).
-Murphy and Margolyes were replaced by Mark Moseley and April Winchell, respectively; Little Brother was voiced by Frank Welker, and Gedde Watanabe does his own singing for the sequel.
-Mulan II features Mulan and her new fiancé, General Li Shang on a special mission: escorting the Emperor's three daughters across the country to meet their soon-to-be fiancés.
+Mulan II is a 2004 American animated direct-to-video musical road adventure film produced by Disneytoon Studios and distributed by Walt Disney Home EntertainmentSD Entertainment under the Walt Disney Pictures banner.
+The film was directed by Darrell Rooney and Lynne Southerland (in her directorial debut) and produced by Jennifer Blohm, from a screenplay written by Michael Lucker, Chris Parker, and Roger S. H. Schulman.

+It is the sequel to Walt Disney Feature Animation's 1998 animated feature film Mulan, featuring original songs that were written by composer Jeanine Tesori and lyricist Alexa Junge and a musical score composed and conducted by Joel McNeely.
+Much of the voice cast from the first film returned, excluding Eddie Murphy (Mushu), Miriam Margolyes (The Matchmaker), James Hong (Chi-Fu), Chris Sanders (Little Brother), and Matthew Wilder (Ling's singing voice).
+Murphy, Margolyes, and Sanders were replaced by Mark Moseley, April Winchell, and Frank Welker, respectively, while Gedde Watanabe does his own singing for the sequel.

+Mulan II features Mulan and her new fiancé, General Li Shang, on a special mission: escorting the Emperor's three daughters across the country to meet their soon-to-be fiancés.
+Meanwhile, Mushu attempts to break up their relationship to keep his pedestal.
 The film deals with arranged marriages, loyalty, relationships, making choices, trust, and finding true love.

-Unlike its predecessor, which gained critical acclaim, Mulan II was poorly received by critics.
+The film was released as a direct-to-video title in the United States on December 28, 2004 and received negative reviews from critics.